 Market speculators such as George Soros felt the government’s position was untenable and at some time they would have to devalue.
 They say this as an opportunity to make a profit selling Pounds at a high price and buy them back at a lower price.
-Therefore, the speculators kept selling pounds, forcing the treasury to keep buying them and the government had to keep raising interest rates.
+Therefore, the speculators kept selling pounds, forcing the treasury to keep buying them and the government also had to keep raising interest rates.

 It was estimated the final loss of the government’s intervention was £3.4bn.
 (HM Treasury)

 However, whatever the government did, the markets felt the government couldn’t maintain it in the long term.

-Eventually on 16th September, the government admitted defeat.
-John Major and the then chancellor Norman Lamont admitted to the inevitable and left the ERM and allowed the pound to depreciate on the foreign exchange markets.
+Eventually, on 16th September, the government admitted defeat.
+John Major and the then chancellor Norman Lamont admitted to the inevitable and left the ERM.
+The pound was allowed to devalue on the foreign exchange markets.
 It meant the government could cut interest rates and this allowed the UK economy to recover from the recession.

 Although it was seen as a humiliation, the decision to leave the ERM allowed the UK economy to have a long period of low inflationary growth.
 It was also a major factor in the UK not joining the Euro Single Currency.